Wednesday, September 30, 2020

 Format and Address

 You MUST remove all of your personal information from the manuscripts.
-This includes, for example, the information on the top left of the first page as mentioned above, or in the header, or in the document’s properties.
-This is to encourage open-minded judging.
+This includes, for example, the information everywhere within the body of the document, in the header or footer, or in the document’s properties.

-Removing the information about the author is the submitter’s responsibility and failure to do so will result in the story being removed from consideration.
+Removing the information about the author is the submitter’s responsibility and failure to do so, or to follow the other formatting guidelines outlined here, will result in the story being removed from consideration.

-When submitting your stories, please include "[Derringers]" somewhere in the subject line.
+When submitting your stories, please include "[Derringers (+category)]" and the story’s title in the subject line.
 This will make it easy to spot your submission so that nothing is lost.
-Example: [Derringers] The Case of the Sample Title.
+Example: [Derringers Flash] The Case of the Sample Title.

-• the story title, author's name, and, if applicable, the pseudonym used for the story;
+· the story title, author's name or pseudonym used for the story;

-• where and when the story was originally published in 2022; and
+· the story’s 2024 publication date as well as where and when the story was originally published; and

 Anyone submitting someone else's work must have and is presumed to have acquired the proper permissions from the author.
 By submitting someone else's work, a submitter assumes responsibility for having the proper permissions.

 The Coordinator posts updates of the stories received throughout the January submission period.
 This avoids duplicate submissions and serves to check that stories submitted are received.
-If any story submitted does not appear in an update and you have met the listed eligibility requirements, follow up with the Coordinator.
+If any story submitted does not appear in an update and has met the listed eligibility requirements, follow up with the Coordinator at derringers2024@gmail.com.

-All submissions must be in by January 30, 2023.
+All submissions must received by midnight (Eastern time) January 30, 2025.
 January 31 will be used to prep submissions to be sent to the judges.

 The Coordinator assigns eligible submissions to award categories by length:

 Each category requires three primary and one alternate SMFS members to judge the category down to five finalists.
-To protect their identities and the privacy of the judging process, members sign up to judge by contacting the Coordinator directly by December 31, 2022.
+To protect their identities and the privacy of the judging process, members sign up to judge by contacting the coordinator directly by December 31, 2024.

 Before sending the Derringer submissions to the judges, the Coordinator ensures the manuscripts show neither the author's name nor the details of publication.
 This is not to mandate blind judging, but to encourage open-minded judging.
 Judges may recognize authors and publication details but are nevertheless expected to score all stories in their rightfully assigned categories regardless.